Tenuta Il Poggione - Toscana Brunello di Montalcino 2019

 Wine rated (2024 guide) 94/100

-Saturated dark red in color and made from vines aged 25 to 60 years, the 2019 Brunello Di Montalcino is dark and serious on the nose and needs some air on opening at this youthful stage, with aromas of cigar box, vanilla, smoky cedar, cassis, tobacco leaf and charred rosemary.
-Opulent and rich, this full-bodied Brunello reveals rich, velvety tannins, warm richness and spice, and its oak-marked frame enhances this richness.
-It deserves several years of cellaring to harmonize, and is a charming, warm wine to be enjoyed over the next 15 to 20 years.
-Aged for 3 years in large French oak barrels.
+With a deep, saturated red color and sourced from vines aged between 25 and 60 years old, the 2019 Brunello Di Montalcino is a dark and serious wine on the nose and needs a little air when opened at this young stage, with aromas of cigar box, vanilla, smoked cedar, blackcurrant, tobacco leaf, and charred rosemary.
+Opulent and rich, this full-bodied Brunello reveals rich, velvety tannins, warm richness and spice, and its oak-marked structure enhances this richness.
+It deserves several years of cellaring to harmonize and is a charming, warm wine to enjoy over the next 15 to 20 years.
+It was aged for 3 years in large French oak barrels.
 2024-2044

 Customer rating